-- (2) The expenses of the reinvestment plan are included in stock record expenses, a component of "other expenses."
+(2) The expenses of the reinvestment plan are included in stock record expenses, a component of "other expenses."
 The participants in the dividend reinvestment plan will bear a pro rata share of brokerage commissions incurred with respect to open market purchases, if any.
-See "Dividend Reinvestment Plan" for information on the dividend reinvestment plan. - (3) Our annual base management fee is 2.0% (0.5% quarterly) of our average gross assets, which are defined as total assets of Gladstone Capital, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
+See "Dividend Reinvestment Plan" for information on the dividend reinvestment plan.

+- (3) Our annual base management fee is 2.0% (0.5% quarterly) of our average gross assets, which are defined as total assets of Gladstone Capital, including investments made with proceeds of borrowings, less any uninvested cash or cash equivalents resulting from borrowings.
 For the three months ended December 31, 2013, the Adviser voluntarily agreed to waive the annual base management fee of 2.0% to 0.5% for those senior syndicated loan participations that we purchase using borrowings from our credit facility.
 Although there can be no guarantee that the Adviser will continue to waive any portion of the fees due under the amended and restated investment advisory agreement ("Advisory Agreement"), on an annual basis after giving effect to this waiver, the estimated management fees as a percentage of net assets attributable to common stock were 2.74% and the total estimated annual expenses as a percentage of net assets attributable to common stock were 8.63%.
-See "Management Agreement." - (4) The incentive fee consists of two parts: an income-based fee and a capital gains-based fee.
+See "Management Certain Transactions Investment Advisory and Management." - (4) The incentive fee consists of two parts: an income-based fee and a capital gains-based fee.
 The income-based fee is payable quarterly in arrears, and equals 20.0% of the excess, if any, of our pre-incentive fee net investment income that exceeds a 1.75% quarterly (7.0% annualized) hurdle rate of our net assets, subject to a "catch-up" provision measured as of the end of each calendar quarter.
 The "catch-up" provision requires us to pay 100.0% of our pre-incentive fee net investment income with respect to that portion of such income, if any, that exceeds the hurdle rate but is less than 125.0% of the quarterly hurdle rate (or 2.1875%) in any calendar quarter (8.75% annualized).
-The catch-up provision is meant to provide the Adviser with 20.0% of our pre-incentive fee net investment income exceeds 125.0% of the quarterly hurdle rate (8.75% annualized).
-The income-based incentive fee is also included in the amount of our gross assets used to calculate the 2.0% base management fee (see footnote 3 above).
+The catch-up provision is meant to provide the Adviser with 20.0% of our pre-incentive fee net investment income as if a hurdle rate did not apply when our pre-incentive fee net investment income exceeds 125.0% of the quarterly hurdle rate in any calendar quarter (8.75% annualized).
+The income-based incentive fee is computed and paid on income that may include interest that is accrued but not yet received in cash.
+Our pre-incentive fee net investment income used to calculate this part of the income-based incentive fee is also included in the amount of our gross assets used to calculate the 2.0% base management fee (see footnote 3 above).
 The capital gains-based incentive fee equals 20.0% of our net realized capital gains since our inception, if any, computed net of all realized capital losses and unrealized capital depreciation since our inception, less any prior payments, and is payable at the end of each fiscal year.
 We have not recorded any capital gains-based incentive fee from our inception through December 31, 2013.